rcl-ssl/docs/installations/web-servers.md

 ### Configuration File

 Most web servers and hosting systems must be configured to install SSL/TLS in your website.
 This is done with a configuration file.
-In the configuration file , you will specify the file path where the certificate files are stored for each certificate file required by the server or system.
+In the configuration file , you will specify the file path for each certificate file required by the server or system.

 ### Text